pinry/pinry/docs/src/plugin-system.md

 New plugin system is under development and a naive version has been released.

 A `PinryPlugin` is a python class or object which is callable.
-The plugin loader will call the plugin argument only once and use the plugin instance after specified events triggered just like the way django-middleware works.
+The plugin loader will call the `Plugin` target only once and use the plugin instance after specified events triggered just like the way django-middleware works.

-You could create a plugin as python-package with content:
+You could create a plugin as python-package with content below:

 ```
 from core.models import Image